Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 In 1974 she earned a Master of Arts-Education from the Ateneo DeManila, Manila, Republic of the Philippines.
 In 1975 she returned to the USA to give Congregational Services in Chicago, IL where she gave talks in schools and churches until 1976.

 Leaving formal education in 1984, Sister Dolores became Executive Secretary of the Sisters Association in Mindanao (SAMIN) based in Davao City.
 SAMIN is an organization of Sisters from different religious communities who work among the poor.
 “This was a particularly rich time of my life where I was challenged to develop skills and abilities I didn’t know I possessed!
 Going to many places in Mindanao, meeting the Sisters in our association as well as the people they worked with taught me so much!”

 In 1990, Sister Dolores earned a Certificate in Clinical Pastoral Education from Miami Valley Hospital, Dayton, OH.From 1990 to 1993 she gave Congregational Services in the Development Department at the Center in NY and giving promotion talks in schools and churches in California while living at the Sisters house in Monrovia, CA.

 For ten years Sister Dolores lived at the Maryknoll Sisters Ecological Center, Baguio City, Luzon, while she led Intensive Journal workshops for groups of religious, teachers, seminarians and lay people, in the area of personal development and spiritual growth.

-At the Maryknoll Sisters Center in New York, Sister Dolores has served in the Communications Office, where she led intensive journal workshops several times a year.
-Sister Dolores has moved on from Communications Manager to continue serving our elderly Sisters.
-In 2013, she moved her ministry to our center in Monrovia, CA.
+In 2007 she was assigned to the Maryknoll Sisters Center in New York, Sister Dolores served in the Communications Office, where she also led intensive journal workshops several times a year.
+Sister Dolores moved on from Communications Manager to serving our elderly Sisters.
+In 2013, she moved her ministry to our retirement center in Monrovia, CA.